 What to Do if Injured at a Pharmacy Store

 As long as the pharmacy’s manager has been informed, you may need to contact a personal injury lawyer to help you file a PI claim.
-The lawyer will take the evidence you have provided and submit it with the claim.
+The slip and fall personal injury lawyer will take the evidence you have provided and submit it with the claim.

 Evidence to Prove Your Injury was from a Pharmacy Store